 If the review shows up and can be seen easily, then I recommend responding to the review.

 Too many local businesses will take the time to verify their local listings but won’t properly deal with reviews and respond to them in a timely manner.

 Local businesses should take the time to develop a strategy for encouraging reviews, tell employees what that strategy is, and designate one or two people to respond to reviews.

 Here are a few other ways to manage reviews:

-- Designate one or two employees to handle the reviews.
+- Designate one or two employees to read reviews and handle review responses.

 - Encourage reviews by asking your customers when they check out or pay for services.

 - Send customers a letter or postcard in the mail, asking for a review after you provide services.

 - Outsource review monitoring and response.
 Typically, your social media or SEO company (or consultant) will help monitor and respond to reviews.
 If not, hire someone part-time to handle it for you.

 - Add a link on your website to a few other places where customers can leave a review.
 On the Google Maps listing, for example, Google provides a link to the listing that you can share.